apache/pulsar/site2/docs/io-quickstart.md

 Before connecting Pulsar to a database, you need to install Pulsar and the desired built-in connector.

-Read the [Run a standalone Pulsar cluster locally](getting-started-standalone.md) for downloading the Pulsar distribution.
+Read [Run a standalone Pulsar cluster locally](getting-started-standalone.md) for downloading the Pulsar distribution.

 Pulsar releases a separate binary distribution to contain all the built-in connectors.
 To enable those connectors, you need to download the connectors tarball release: